 Maynooth – Enfield – Mullingar – Longford – Cloondara

 Royal Canal Greenway

-The Royal Canal Greenway, at 130Km will be the longest off-road Greenway in Ireland when completed.
-Most of the works are now completed and the greenway is due to launch on the 24th of March 2021.
+The Royal Canal Greenway, at 130Km is the longest off-road Greenway in Ireland .
 The Greenway runs along the towpath of the Royal Canal which was constructed between Dublin and Longford at the turn of the 18th century to connect the River Liffey to the River Shannon.
 To date, Waterways Ireland have developed the Greenways for recreation purposes between Maynooth in Co.
 Kildare to Longford Town and Cloondara.
 The Greenway passes through counties Kildare, Meath, Westmeath and Longford.